royoelen/hanze-python-qtl-workshop/docs/source/input_files.rst

 Genotype file
 ------------

 The genotype file is CeD_genotypes_adjusted27082018.txt.
 It is again a large file that has the genotypes of variant for all the participants.
 Here the genotypes are represented as numbers.
 Think of the 0 as homozygous wild-type alleles, 1 as heterozygous, and 2 as homozygous mutant alleles.
-We have subsets of this data for chromosome 6 and 22, which are smaller and easier to work with when testing
+We have subsets of this data for chromosome 6 and 22, which are smaller and easier to work with when testing.

 .. _geno_annotation: